pterodactyl-installer/pterodactyl-installer/README.md

 _* Debian 10 is not listed as officially supported by Pterodactyl yet._

-_** CentOS 7 is only supported by this script on daemon installations, not panel._
+_** CentOS 7 is only supported by this script on daemon installations, panel installations for CentOS 7 are not supported._

 # Using the installation scripts